Beauty Standards & Buzz Cuts Women Love

 I had no idea the ways buzzing my hair would actually affect my life.
 I was past the point of being worried about whether people would find me attractive, but there was still a part of me that felt I may have to overcompensate with makeup and earrings every day in order to still present appropriately.
 With no hair as a security blanket, it pretty much feels as close to being naked in public as you can get without actually taking your clothes off.

-Following my path paid off though, of course, and as soon as I made the cut a huge weight was lifted from my shoulders.
+Following my path paid off though, of course, and as soon as I had chose one of the many buzz cuts women I had seen rock (taking it all off!), and I made the cut a huge weight was lifted from my shoulders.
 It suddenly no longer mattered how my hair compared to anyone else’s because I have no hair to compare.
 While not a technically permanent decision, its certain irreversibility freed me in a way that I never expected: it made me realize how much time I’ve spent subconsciously thinking about what my hair looks like on a minute to minute basis.
 I was always adjusting, fiddling and securing it before, constantly at least somewhat aware of what I looked like at any given moment.
 But with a shaved head, I have one look.
 My hair does one thing and I never have to question if it’s out of place.
 And I have all kinds of new time to think up ways to smash the patriarchy.
 Score.

 Of course the irony in all of this is the endless attention I inevitably receive for having a shaved head.
 Some people really do stare at me like I’m naked!
 I get compliments everywhere I go.
 It weirdly feels like I’m getting a fresh chance to appreciate attention in a healthy capacity.
 I’m able to observe the comments people make about my appearance now without letting them inform how I feel about myself.